dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-* So if we need to pass sybtype generic into parent we have to use PECS rules.
+* So if we need to pass subtype into parent we have to use PECS rules.
 Now this code compiles well
 ```java
 public class App {
     public static void main(String[] args) {